Ronaldo-00/Stox-React-Web/README.md

 ## About

-The Stock Market Website provides users with real-time data and analysis tools for monitoring stock prices, managing portfolios, and making informed investment decisions.
+- The Stock Market Website provides users with real-time data and analysis tools for monitoring stock prices, managing portfolios, and making informed investment decisions.
+- And this website for help the traders and investors to know about the ideas.

 ## Demo

-Include a link to a live demo of your website if available.
+The site is live at  https://ronaldo-00.github.io/Stox-React-Web/

 ## Features
 - Get a demat account